breakfastitem/RoyalGameUnity/README.md

 ## Installation
 This program is created with the Unity engine.
 For editing, Create a new unity project and copy repository files into base folder.
 Remove the zip file.
-For usage download the royalgame zip file in the repository that contains the exe.
+For usage download the royalgame zip file in the repository.
+Extract zip into desired directory.

 ## Usage
-run the exe or edit the project through unity.
+Run the exe from the zip file or edit the project through Unity.

 ## Credits